October 21, 2017

 While Harry has plenty of options, I would say that our old mate Martin is still in a much stronger financial position at this point.

-He has hit financial independence with a net worth of $900,000.
+He has hit financial independence with a net worth of almost a million dollars.

 Of course, there are many variables here.

-His dividends may be higher or lower than this.
-He’ll clear more after-tax if he holds half the shares in his spouses name.
+His dividends may be lower (or higher) than this.
+He’d also clear more after-tax if he had a split portfolio with a spouse.
 But to me, these are fair ballpark figures to go on.

 Finally, with all his bills covered, we can be certain Martin has a much higher level of freedom and flexibility in his life than high-roller Harry.
 Because Martin focused on building income instead of equity, he’s now financially independent, despite a vastly lower net worth.

 In this silly but point-proving example, our non-millionaire Martin is financially independent, and our multi-millionaire Harry still has to work.
 Since Martin and Harry chose different assets to park their money in, their outcomes are very different.

 There’s even a good chance Harry makes a lot more equity over the years, since he’s using leverage to enhance his returns.
 But there’s a price to pay for this… his freedom.

 He can only continue achieving (possibly) higher returns if he’s highly leveraged, which can only occur if he keeps working.

 As I’ve mentioned before, with a strong savings rate, there is simply no need for leverage.